zestia/stylelint-config/README.md

 # @zestia/stylelint-config

-This package provides linting rules for our CSS and SCSS.
+This package provides linting rules for CSS and SCSS.

 The rules are based on community standards, with a few extra ones specific to Zestia.